rfc-st/humble/README.md

 (Windows) $ py humble.py
 (Linux)   $ python3 humble.py

-usage: humble.py [-h] [-a] [-b] [-f [TERM]] [-g] [-l {es}] [-o {html,pdf,txt}] [-r] [-u URL] [-v]
+usage: humble.py [-h] [-a] [-b] [-f [TERM]] [-g] [-l {es}] [-o {html,pdf,txt,json}] [-r] [-u URL] [-v]

 humble (HTTP Headers Analyzer) - https://github.com/rfc-st/humble

 options:
-  -h, --help         show this help message and exit -a                 show statistics of the performed analysis (will be global if '-u URL' is omitted) -b                 show a brief analysis (if omitted, a detailed one will be shown) -f [TERM]          show fingerprint statistics (will be the Top 20 if "TERM", e.g. "Google", is omitted) -g                 show guidelines for securing popular web servers/services -l {es}            show the analysis in the indicated language (if omitted, English will be used) -o {html,pdf,txt}  save analysis to file (with the format URL_headers_yyyymmdd.ext) -r                 show full HTTP response headers and a detailed analysis -u URL             schema and URL to analyze.
+  -h, --help              show this help message and exit -a                      show statistics of the performed analysis (will be global if '-u URL' is omitted) -b                      show a brief analysis (if omitted, a detailed one will be shown) -f [TERM]               show fingerprint statistics (will be the Top 20 if "TERM", e.g. "Google", is omitted) -g                      show guidelines for securing popular web servers/services -l {es}                 show the analysis in the indicated language (if omitted, English will be used) -o {html,pdf,txt,json}  save analysis to file (with the format URL_headers_yyyymmdd.ext) -r                      show full HTTP response headers and a detailed analysis -u URL                  schema and URL to analyze.
 E.g. https://google.com -v, --version           show the version of this tool and check for updates
 ```

 ## Advanced Usage